 You can violate privacy laws even if you don't fly over another's property.
 Flying a drone on your own property can still violate the law if you knowingly focus the camera toward your neighbor's bedroom window or hover at a vantage point with the intent of stalking or harassing another.
 Some states include these privacy-related violations in protection or restraining orders, which can lead to additional charges.
 (Del.
 Code tit.
 11, § 1334 (2022).)

 Federal law makes it a crime to shoot down an aircraft, and drones technically qualify as aircraft.
 (18 U.S.C. § 32 (2022).)
 Shooting down a drone can also violate local ordinances prohibiting discharging of a firearm within city or municipality limits.
-Or you could be charged with state crimes, including reckless discharge of a firearm, disorderly conduct, or disturbing the peace.
-Police might also charge you with intentional destruction of property.
+State crimes that may apply include reckless discharge of a firearm, disorderly conduct, disturbing the peace, or intentional destruction of property.

 If you're facing criminal charges for a drone-related incident, contact a criminal defense attorney.
 Many of the charges above are misdemeanors and might seem minor, but any criminal conviction can stay on your record and follow you for a long time.

 If you have questions regarding where you can fly your drone or if someone can fly a drone near or over your property, check out the FAA website or B4UFLY app.
 You will also want to check out state and local regulations.
 If you're flying a drone for commercial purposes, you may want to consult with an attorney as well.